Susan Dimock: Early life and education

-Professional life
+Career

-When her application to enroll at Harvard Medical School was rejected, Dimock turned to the medical schools of Europe and was admitted to the University of Zurich in Switzerland in 1868.
-She graduated with high honors in 1871 and her thesis was published that year in Zurich.
-The last years of her studies, she lived in the family of her friend, Marie Heim-Vögtlin, also a physician, where she felt very happy.
+When her application to Harvard Medical School was rejected, Dimock applied to medical schools in Europe and was admitted to the University of Zurich in Switzerland in 1868.
+She graduated with high honors in 1871 and her thesis was published the same year.
+During the final years of her studies, she lived with the family of her friend, fellow physician Marie Heim-Vögtlin, where she was reportedly very happy.

-Despite her somewhat dire financial situation, she decided to go to Vienna with fellow Zurich medical graduate Marie Bokowa for a few months, where among others she met Auguste Forel and C. E. Hoestermann.
-The four of them called themselves the Wiener Quartett (Vienna quartet) and planned on meeting again in July 1875 in Zurich.
-After her clinical studies in Vienna and Paris, she returned to the United States.
+Despite her unstable financial situation, Dimock decided to go to Vienna with fellow Zurich medical graduate Marie Bokowa for a few months, where she met Auguste Forel and C. E. Hoestermann.
+Dimock, Bokowa, Forel, and Hoestermann called themselves the Wiener Quartett (Vienna quartet) and planned on meeting again in July 1875 in Zurich.
+After her clinical studies in Vienna and Paris, Dimock returned to the United States.

 As the all-male North Carolina Medical Society would only grant her honorary membership, Dimock rejoined the New England Hospital for Women and Children, where she was appointed resident physician on August 20, 1872.
 She greatly improved and increased the service of the hospital, in the course of which she opened the first graded school of nursing in the United States on September 1, 1872.
-She worked as a surgeon, developed a private practice in obstetrics and gynecology and performed a number of important surgical operations, a number of which were mentioned in the medical journals of the day.
+She worked as a surgeon, developed a private practice in obstetrics and gynecology, and performed a number of important surgical operations, a number of which were mentioned in contemporary medical journals.

 Death and legacy

-Dimock had long wanted to visit Europe once more; when the opportunity to do so came about in May 1875, Dimock and two of her closest friends, Caroline Crane and Elizabeth "Bessie" Greene (daughter of reformer William Batchelder Greene), boarded the iron steamship SS Schiller, bound from New York to Plymouth and Hamburg.
+In May 1875, Dimock and two of her closest friends, Caroline Crane and Elizabeth "Bessie" Greene (daughter of reformer William Batchelder Greene), boarded the iron steamship SS Schiller, bound from New York to Plymouth and Hamburg.
 On 7 May 1875, Dimock, Greene, and Crane were among the 336 people who lost their lives when the SS Schiller hit the Retarrier Ledges off the Isles of Scilly near the Bishop Rock lighthouse in heavy fog.
-Dimock was 28 years old.
+Dimock was 28 years old at the time of her death.

 Her gravestone at Forest Hills Cemetery, Boston, reads: "Susan Dimock.
 Surgeon and physician to the New England Hospital for Women and Children.
 Lost in the steamer Schiller on the Scilly rocks.
 May 8 [sic], 1875".